 Gazing upon the intricate details of these slices of tiny, immersive Harry Potter scene is pure magic.
 From snow drifts to well-stocked shop windows, it seems nothing was left out when crafting both brilliant book nooks (shelf inserts)!

 Enter the Magic of a Harry Potter Book Nook

 New York resident Tim Hoover maintains a visual inventory of pop-culture-inspired wizardry.
 This collection of videos, better known as The Propping Block, entertains thousands of followers.
 This past April, Hoover turned his attention to Harry Potter.
 Hogsmeade Village, to be exact.

 The result: A beautifully crafted bookshelf insert.

 The making of a Harry Potter themed Book Nook I made as a gift to my super fan sister in law!
 I had to skip over a few bits for brevity, sorry if that gets confusing at all but it’s about three weeks of work cut down to 15 minutes! – The Propping Block via YouTube

-Had we not seen the building process ourselves, we’d swear this was a made for movie miniature set.
-Complete with illuminate, stocked shop windows, colorful signs, dripping icicles and well-trod blanket of snow, we can almost feel the brisk chill in the air!
+Had we not seen the building process ourselves, we’d swear this was a made-for-movie miniature set.
+Complete with illuminate, stocked shop windows, colorful signs, dripping icicles, and a well-trod blanket of snow, we can almost feel the brisk chill in the air!